A DISTANCE TOO GRAND

 GIVEAWAY!
 GIVEAWAY!
 GIVEAWAY!

-October 1-October 11, 2019
+October 8-October 18, 2019

-Click on the image to enter.
+Click on photo to enter:

-CHECK OUT THE OTHER GREAT BLOGS ON THE TOUR:
+VISIT THE OTHER GREAT BLOGS ON THE TOUR:

-blog tour services provided by:
+blog tour services provided by

 Packed with deep emotions and filled with important life lessons, A Glitter of Gold tells a compelling story about finding treasures of grace, forgiveness, and love after being battered by storms, both natural and man-made.